Louis Vuitton Uses AR To Cover Iconic Landmarks And Celebrate Its Yayoi Kusama Collection

 Louis Vuitton and Yayoi Kusama are making the best of their collaborative collection.

-Using augmented reality (AR), the French luxury house is covering iconic landmarks such as the Eiffel Tower, the Statue of Liberty, Tower Bridge, Arc de Triomphe, the Natural History Museum and London’s National Gallery with Kusama’s iconic monogram – the colourful polka dots.
+Using augmented reality (AR), the French luxury house is covering iconic landmarks such as the Eiffel Tower, the Statue of Liberty, Tower Bridge, Arc de Triomphe, the Natural History Museum and London’s National Gallery with Kusama’s iconic and colourful polka dots.

 Infinite possibilities.
 Showcasing the new #LouisVuitton collaboration with #YayoiKusama, Harrods’ famous facade is reimagined in the artist’s colorful Painted Dots motif.
 Explore #LVxYayoiKusama at https://t.co/SVRWpuNh1y pic.twitter.com/ZiF8ONpIqf